 III.
 PSU tester operation guide

 PicoBT tests the power supply output voltage without requiring any computer equipment.
-This test uses the Antminer APW12 as an example.

 1. Connect all cables